DVC ยท GeoGit ยท Git LFS ยท GeoPandas

 Branching & Merge Strategies

-Branching models for GIS teams, feature workflows for GeoPackage projects, automated conflict detection, spatial diff algorithms, and release tagging.
+Branching models for GIS teams, feature workflows for GeoPackage projects, automated conflict detection, spatial diff algorithms, and release tagging for basemaps.

 Conflict Resolution & Team Sync